 The week concluded with a technology venture proposal competition where groups of students presented proposals for new products and applications of bioluminescence to earn their peers’ votes.

 Want to join us in 2020?
-Applications for the next MBL Undergraduate Practicum open on October 1, 2019!
-Visit us at bioluminescencehub.org, and follow us on Twitter and Instagram @biolumhub.
+Applications for the next NeuroNex Undergraduate Practicum open on October 1, 2019!
+You can reach us at firstname.lastname@example.org and on Twitter and Instagram.